 The permission process leading up to abortion is very bureaucratic with many opportunities for abuse: a pregnant woman has to take part in mandatory consulting.
 Forcing women into consulting is already questionable but it is more important to provide information without any pressure and to respect decision of a woman when in a crisis.
 The first of two consulting sessions is geared toward convincing a woman to keep the child despite a clear mandate from the law on how the session should be used to disseminate unbiased information.
 According to the law, the sessions should provide information on the available state-funded social services and other services that help address a pregnancy crisis.
 The law clearly states that a woman’s emotions and dignity should be respected during counseling.

-Experience with the sessions shows that women in crisis are pressured with pictures of unborn but living fetuses (and not the maximum 12-month-old embryos) as a way to induce shock.
+Experience with the sessions shows that women in crisis are pressured with pictures of unborn but living fetuses (and not the maximum 12-week-old embryos) as a way to induce shock.
 There is often reference to the “Silent scream”, an emotional movie, while in many instances women receive inappropriate information about the risk of an abortion including overemphasis on the risks to one’s health and fertility in the future.